Fast Ferry Fun Across the Adriatic – Venice to Umag by Fast Ferry

 Additional Notes

-• How to get from Venice to Umag?
+- How to get from Venice to Umag?
 You can get there by passenger ferry or alternatively, a bus from Venice to Trieste, changing in Trieste for the bus to Umag.
 Another option is a flight from Venice to Pula (PUY) via Zagreb and from Pula, by bus to Umag.

-• There are no car ferries serving this route.
+- There are no car ferries serving this route.

-• Bicycles are not traveling for free
+- Bicycles do not travel for free

-• No pets surcharge
+- No pets surcharge

-• Return tickets are not cheaper than two one-way options.
+- Return tickets are not cheaper than two one-way options.

-• It is advisable to book your ticket in advance.
+- It is advisable to book your ticket in advance.

-• wear comfortable cloth & footwear
+- wear comfortable clothes & footwear

 Luggage on Board & Onboard Facilities

-There is a snack/coffee bar on board and toilets are also available.
+There is a snack/coffee bar on board, and toilets are also available.
 No mobile and laptop charging sockets or USB ports are available in the passenger lounge.
 No WIFI access is provided – use mobile data instead.
 This is a non-smoking ferry.

 Where to get tickets for the ferry from Venice to Umag